-In addition, sediment like rust and other metallic contaminants can enter the water due to pipe corrosion over time, and when all of these varying pollutants are considered together, choosing a filtration system that is able to tackle all of them can be a challenge.
+In addition, sediment like rust and other metallic contaminants can enter the water due to pipe corrosion over time, and when all these varying pollutants are considered together, choosing a filtration system that is able to tackle all them can be a challenge.

 Surface & Deep Filtration

 Mechanical filtration solutions typically rely on a comprehensive series of filters that cover both surface and deep filtration.
 Surface filtration is the first few sieves in the process, where large particles (those potentially even visible to the naked eye) are caught and removed from the water supply.
 Deep filtration, on the other hand, tackles the more challenging aspects of water filtration, when particulates become extraordinarily small and difficult to stop using a standard mesh or sponge.
 At a molecular level, contaminants can be drawn to cling to a filter thanks to a weak electrical current that “magnetizes” them to the filter and holds them there.

 Because these filters perform their roles so well, it is also important to consider the system that you intend to use for cleaning the filters.
 In order to prevent clogging, reduced efficiency, and even long-term damage to a system, it is important to ensure that it remains clean and effective.
 A skilled water filtration expert can guide you through the process of determining how to implement a cleaning option for your mechanical filtration solution.